dxw/playbook/src/working-here/pay-pension-and-benefits.md

 [online calculator](https://www.gov.uk/maternity-paternity-pay-leave) for
 working out your statutory entitlement.
-If you’d like support working out your anticipated pay and you’re ready to share the news even just with a select few, you can speak to the HR People Manager for a personal breakdown of your entitlement.
+If you’d like support working out your anticipated pay and you’re ready to share the news even just with a select few, you can speak to the People team for a personal breakdown of your entitlement.

 ### If you’re having IVF or another fertility treatment